nwdigitalradio/n7nix/docs/DRAWS_CONFIG.md

 - 1: First boot:
   - Verify that required drivers for the DRAWS codec are loaded.
+  - Update the configuration scripts
+  - Verify kernel is on upgrade hold
   - Follow 'Welcome to Raspberry Pi' piwiz screens.
-- 2: Verify that codec drivers have loaded
-- 3: Second boot: run script: _app_config.sh core_
+- 2: Second boot: run script: ```app_config.sh core```
-- 4: Third boot: Set your ALSA config
+- 3: Third boot: Set your ALSA config
-- 5: For packet turn on Direwolf & AX.25
+- 4: For packet turn on Direwolf & AX.25

+### 1. First boot

 #### Check for required drivers first
 * Open a console and type: